AI medical scribes: Understanding who's out there

 Though notes alone are certainly helpful for saving documentation time, we don’t think we need to tell you that most of the admin comes afterward.

-Using Nabla Copilot, Nuance DAX, Abridge, and Deepscribe, you will receive automatically suggested associated medical codes from consultation notes.
+Using Nabla, DAX Copilot, Abridge and Deepscribe, you will receive automatically suggested associated medical codes from encounter notes.

 No Data Stored